fleetingbytes/ci-starter/README.md

 # ci-starter

-Kick-starts the semantic release pipeline for your Python project on GitHub.
+Kickstarts the semantic release pipeline for your Python project on GitHub.
 It creates an opinionated configuration file for python-semantic-release, _semantic-release.toml_ and a pipeline with reusable workflows in _.github/workflows_.

 ## Usage